leberhard10/RoboND-DeepLearning-Project/writeup_deep_learning.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

-By only using a single encoder and decoder, not enough data was collected for a clear image.
-3 layers will be tested out to gain more accurate images.
+##### Second Run
+As mentioned in Lesson 30 Section 5, more layers will be able to pick up additional details and more complex ideas.
+Following this lesson, it was decided to move on to 3 layers.
+Section 16 mentions that a The downside is that more layers will increased the amount of time per epoch to train the model.0

 ### Optimize Network and Parameters

+##### First Run

-For the initial test, the default parameters were kept as a baseline.
+For the initial test, the default parameters from previous labs were used as a baseline.
 ```python
 learning_rate = 0.1
 batch_size = 64